 Tackling a loft conversion project can be one of the most straightforward ways to add valuable new living space to your home.
 Our complete step-by-step guide to converting your attic will help you make a success of your project.

 In 2016, a Nationwide Building Society survey found that a well-planned loft conversion could add 22% to the market value of a property.

 That’s the same level of added value as you’d get with a conventional extension, and all without having to grab any of your garden.
-It’s no surprise, then, that creating a habitable loft is a hugely popular investment.
+It’s no surprise, then, that creating a habitable loft space is a hugely popular investment.

-Just how much of an uplift you’ll see depends on a variety of factors – from location (urban areas tend to offer the best returns) through to settling on a budget and spec that will deliver on your lifestyle requirements.
+Just how much of an uplift you’ll see depends on a variety of factors – from location (urban areas tend to offer the best returns) through to settling on a loft conversion budget and spec that will deliver on your lifestyle requirements.

-You’ll also need to assess your current attic zone’s potential, secure planning and other consents, spend time getting the design right and appoint the best partners for your project.
+You’ll also need to assess your current attic zone’s potential, secure planning permission and other consents, spend time getting the design right and appoint the best partners for your project.

 This step-by-step guide reveals what you need to know to enjoy a successful loft conversion.

 There are four main styles of attic conversion.
 Which one best suits you will depend on your roof type, budget and how much space you want to create.